 - What statutory obligations exist?

 Taking stock of your circumstances will allow you to:

 - Design a plan to ensure a safe environment for your staff and customers.
 How are you communicating that a safe environment exists?
 How often are you communicating?

-- Optimise revenue—what revenue initiatives can be undertaken to maintain a sustainable level of income—consider the collection of debtors, sale campaigns, alternative delivery methods (online).
+- Optimise Revenue—what revenue initiatives can be undertaken to maintain a sustainable level of income—consider the collection of debtors, sale campaigns, alternative delivery methods (online).
 Are there new revenue initiatives that can be undertaken as a result of changing market conditions?

-- Supply lines—ask your suppliers if they can recommend alternative supply lines if they’re affected by imports.
+- Supply Lines—ask your suppliers if they can recommend alternative supply lines if they’re affected by imports.
 If they can’t, explore finding alternative lines of supply.

 - Deferral of expenses—are there any other expenses that can be postponed?
-Are there any creditors including suppliers and landlord that are willing and able to provide such support through relaxed payment terms?
+Are there any creditors including suppliers and landlords that are willing and able to provide such support through relaxed payment terms?
 The Australian Taxation Office (ATO) can provide relief through the following initiatives:

-- Deferring (by up to four months) the payment date of amounts due through the business activity statement—including pay as you go (PAYG) installments)—income tax assessments, fringe benefits tax assessments and excise tax.
+- Deferring (by up to four months) the payment date of amounts due through the business activity statement—including pay as you go (PAYG) installments)—income tax assessments, fringe benefits tax assessments, and excise tax.

 - Allowing businesses on a quarterly reporting cycle to opt into monthly GST reporting to get quicker access to GST refunds they may be entitled to.

 - Allowing businesses to vary PAYG installment amounts to zero for the March 2020 quarter.
 Those businesses can also claim a refund for any installments made for the September 2019 and December 2019 quarters.

 - Remitting any interest and penalties, incurred on or after 23 January 2020, that have been applied to tax liabilities.